-The WHS Regulation includes specific requirements for a PCBU to manage the risks associated with hazardous chemicals, including air monitoring and health monitoring (see Part 3 of this Code).
+The WHS Regulations include specific requirements for a PCBU to manage the risks associated with hazardous chemicals, including air monitoring and health monitoring (see Part 3 of this Code).

-• Respirable crystalline silica is classified as a hazardous chemical according to the Globally Harmonized System of Classification and Labelling of Chemicals (GHS) and has a workplace exposure standard.
+Respirable crystalline silica is classified as a hazardous chemical according to the Globally Harmonized System of Classification and Labelling of Chemicals (GHS) and has a workplace exposure standard.

-More information about the classification of respirable crystalline silica can be found in the Hazardous Chemicals Information System (HCIS) on Safe Work Australia's website.
+More information about the classification of respirable crystalline silica can be found in the Safe Work Australia Hazardous Chemicals Information System (HCIS).